-2020 Update: Many of our favorite annual Fathers Day events are canceled due to current health restrictions.
+A few of the popular annual Fathers Day events are canceled in 2021.
 Fortunately, there are still some fun events on our list and we have lots of suggestions for more ways to celebrate your favorite Dad.

-Below are things to do and see in the DC region that are perfect for Father’s Day outings or fun with Dad throughout the year.
-After all, why limit Dad to just one day of fun?
+Below are things to do and see in the DC region that are perfect for fun with Dad throughout the year.
+After all, why limit Dad to just one day of celebration?
 Annual Father’s Day events in Northern Virginia are listed next, in order of date and destination.

 Fun Northern Virginia Hikes with Dad